davidgiven/fluxengine/doc/using.md

   - `<filename.nfd>`

-  Read from a [NFD r0 image file](https://www.pc98.org/project/doc/nfdr0.html), commonly used by various Japanese PC emulators, including the NEC PC-98. **Read Only.**
+  Read from a [NFD r0 image file](https://www.pc98.org/project/doc/nfdr0.html), commonly used by various Japanese PC emulators, including the NEC PC-98. **Read only.**

   Only r0 version files are currently supported.